EugeneNdiaye/smoothed_concomitant_lasso/README.md

 ## Motivation

-Automated noise level estimatotion can be of interest in high dimension, for instance when uncertainty quantification is required, as well as when no cross-validation can be performed to tune the regularization parameter.
+Automated noise level estimation can be of interest in high dimension, for instance when uncertainty quantification is required, as well as when no cross-validation can be performed to tune the regularization parameter.

 ## Example